 7.2 The BT Young Scientist & Technology Exhibition will commission a photographer to take photographs of the BT Young Scientist & Technology Exhibition.
 BT retains the right to use any photograph taken of participants in the BT Young Scientist & Technology Exhibition in accordance with our privacy notice.

 7.3 Such content may be used on the BTYSTE website and for BT marketing purposes in accordance with our privacy notice.

 N.B.
 BT is under no obligation to make use of any content provided.

-5.5 As media partner of the BT Young Scientist Exhibition, RTÉ may record interview and film footage for use on its broadcast channels, online, in social media and for marketing purposes.
-Candidates may be required to complete an RTÉ release form prior to the Exhibition, with parental consent required in respect of minors under the age of 18.
+7.5 As media partner of the BT Young Scientist Exhibition, RTÉ will be at the event interviewing and filming footage for use on its broadcast channels, online, in social media and for marketing purposes.
+All successful candidates must complete an RTÉ release form prior to the event, with parental consent required in respect of minors under the age of 18.

 8. Intellectual property rights

 8.1.
 If your project comprises of functional or technical elements it may qualify for patent protection.
 In order to be granted a patent, an invention must be:

 - Something that can be made and used in industry including agriculture.

 - Have an inventive step – an invention is considered as involving an inventive step if it is not obvious to a person skilled in that area of technology, having regard to the state of the art.

 8.2 All intellectual property rights either pre-existing or created in relation to or as part of the Exhibition shall remain the absolute property of that party or its licensors.